2KAbhishek/utils.nvim/README.md

 ### 🌈 Inspiration

-utils.nvim was created while working on [octorepos.nvim](https://github.com/2kabhishek/octorepos.nvim) and [octostats.nvim](https://guithub.com/2kabhishek/octostats.nvim), both of which relied on a lot of common utilities like async shell execution, notifications, and caching.
+utils.nvim was created while working on [octohub.nvim](https://github.com/2kabhishek/octohub.nvim) which relied on a lot of common utilities like async shell execution, notifications, and caching.

 ### 💡 Challenges/Learnings